lowbudgetlcs/dennys/README.md

 The `Makefile` contains many useful commands to build/run this application locally- the following are short descriptions of each.

-* `make migrations` - Generates valid sql files in ./build/resources/migrations for initializing local postgres database.
-This command must be run each time a schema change occurs.
-* `make build` and `make rebuild` - Builds an application image from source. `rebuild` will delete old images.
+* `make build` - Builds an application image from source.
-* `make run` - Runs docker-compose up on the application and its dependencies.
-* `make dev` - Same as `make run`, but with a pgadmin instance.
-* `make test` - Runs tests locally.
-Does not use Docker.
 * `make debug-build` - Runs a build with plaintext output.
 This is useful to debug build-time failures.
+* `make run` - Runs docker-compose up on the application and its dependencies.
+* `make test` - Runs tests in docker container.
 * `make stop` - Stops all containers, and removes them.
 It is a good habit to run this after ctrl-C-ing `make run`.
-* `make drop` - Deletes the pgdata volume.
-Do this to re-run the initialization scripts, usually after a schema change.
+* `make drop` - Deletes the volumes used by pgAdmin and postgres.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>